Performing and Media Arts Ph.D. (Ithaca)

 - Be able to develop appropriate concepts and methodologies and to articulate the value of the chosen research.

-- Demonstrate advanced research skills, which may include creative scholarship.
+- Demonstrate advanced research skills, which may include creative scholarship in conversation with their theoretical application.

 - Demonstrate commitment to advancing the values of scholarship by being actively engaged in the university's scholarly/creative community, professional societies, and other forms of knowledge exchange.